Ferries from

 Langkawi Island to Phuket Island

-Ferries from Langkawi Island to Phuket Island are available with 2 operators.
-There are 2 ferry routes.
-Ferries from Langkawi (Kuah Jetty) to Phuket (Rassada Pier) and Langkawi (Kuah Jetty) to Chean Vanich Pier are popular ferry trips from Langkawi Island to Phuket Island.
+The Langkawi (Kuah Jetty) to Phuket (Rassada Pier) ferry is the main ferry route from Langkawi Island to Phuket Island.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Langkawi Island to Phuket Island ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Langkawi Island to Phuket Island ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

-Book and compare Langkawi Island Phuket Island ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Langkawi Island to Phuket Island ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.